11 delicious kid friendly Easter recipes

 So this is my round-up post for Easter, saving you some time, I hope, and keeping the little ones away from chocolate.

-If you’re just beginning your weaning journey and it might sound scary to you to serve these to your little one, I have put together a FREE checklist for your reference and hopefully a smoother journey.
+If you’re just beginning your weaning journey and it might sound scary to you to serve these to your little one, I have put together my top 5 tips for weaning success for your reference and hopefully a smoother journey.
 You will also be getting my recipes from time to time, just in case you don’t come back to the blog on your own.
-Grab the checklist below and enjoy the ride!
+Grab the list below and enjoy the ride!